cwangrun/BowelNet/README.md

 Introduction:

-The algorithm is a two-stage coarse-to-fine segmentation framework for the sgmentation of entire bowel (including duodenum, jejunum-ileum, colon, sigmoid, and rectum) in abdominal CT images.
+The algorithm is a two-stage coarse-to-fine framework for the sgmentation of entire bowel (including duodenum, jejunum-ileum, colon, sigmoid, and rectum) in abdominal CT images.

 (1) [Joint localzation of the five bowel parts using both partially- and fully-labeled images](https://github.com/runningcw/BowelNet/tree/master/bowel_coarseseg)